godot-extended-libraries/godot-pivot-painter/reference-pivot-painter.md

 HDR - Parent Index -> Index -> indexarray
 Has bit manipulation, storing int into float.
 Function: packTextureBits.
 Index of the parent.
-To access properties from parent's pixel in the texture.
-Used to inherit parent properties(rotation, position etc.) at runtime.
+To access properties from the parent's pixel in the texture.
+It is used to inherit parent properties(rotation, position, etc.) at runtime.

-HDR - Number of Steps From Root -> Steps -> level Number of parents for every object till you reach root.
+HDR - Number of Steps From Root -> Steps -> level Number of parents for every object till you reach the root.

 HDR - Random 0-1 Value Per Element -> Randomhdr -> randomfloat
 Random float.
 Same as SDR.